MIT-LCP/mimic-website/content/mimictables/drgcodes.md

 ## `DRG_SEVERITY`, `DRG_MORTALITY`

 `DRG_SEVERITY` and `DRG_MORTALITY` provide additional granularity to DRG codes in the 'APR' DRG type.
 Severity and mortality allow for higher billing costs when a diagnosis is more severe, and vice versa.

-# Important considerations

-* HCFA-DRG codes have multiple descriptions as they have changed over time.
-Sometimes these descriptions are similar, but sometimes they are *completely different diagnoses*.
-Users will need to select rows using both the code *and* the description.
-* Since there are multiple versions of DRG codes, queries will need to incorporate both the type of DRG and the code when filtering for a certain diagnosis.
-* All patients have an HCFA-DRG code, but not all patients have an APR-DRG code.
-Note that APR-DRG is believed to be an alternative, more specific, code which could be used in conjunction with the HCFA codes.